Skip to Content

 The room features a spacious indoor bathroom, but most of the time we chose to use the outdoor shower to feel closer to nature.

-First class sustainable products, fresh coffee and refreshments complete the perfect stay.
+First-class sustainable products, fresh coffee, and refreshments complete the perfect stay.

 If you’re looking for something even more special, you can stay in one of the 4 pool villas with incredible views over the bay and your own private infinity pool.

-The breakfast was great, beachfront, and with a combination of buffet delights and made to order hot dishes.
+The breakfast was great, beachfront, and with a combination of buffet delights and made-to-order hot dishes.
 Asian, European, American, you got it all.

 Another good thing about Zeavola Resort is that you won’t need anything else besides the services provided by the resort.
 You’ll have access to plenty of activities, ranging from excursions in the islands to a wonderful and relaxing day at the spa and PADI certification courses.